EyalSilberman/pomodoro/README.md

 - ⚙️ Configurable auto-restart option

 ### Analytics & Logging
-- 📊 Comprehensive session logging
+- 📊 Google Sheets integration for session logging
-- 📈 Statistical analysis of productivity
+- 📈 Real-time data export to your personal spreadsheet
-- 📑 Exportable session data (CSV)
+- 🔐 Private and secure - data stays in your Google account
-- 📅 Historical session review
+- 📅 Comprehensive session tracking with timestamps

 ## Installation